CDCgov/NEDSS-Modernization/apps/modernization-api/README.md

 ./gradlew :modernization-api:bootRun
 ```

-It assumes that Elasticsearch and MSSQL Server are running on localhost.
+It assumes that Elasticsearch and MSSQL Server are running on `localhost`.
 Preconfigured containers are available in the
-CDC Sandbox, cdc-sandbox/elasticsearch and cdc-sandbox/db.
+`cdc-sandbox`.

 ### With Kafka Enabled

-The Modernization API can connect to the Kafka instance defined in cdc-sandbox/kafka by starting the service with
+The Modernization API can connect to the Kafka instance defined in `cdc-sandbox/kafka` by starting the service with
-kafka.enabled set to true.
+`kafka.enabled` set to `true`.

 ```shell
 ./gradlew :modernization-api:bootRun --args='--kafka.enabled'